gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 Mispronounced words the QM unambiguously understands to be correct the QM will judge correct so long as the mispronunciation is not another word.

 The QM renders a ruling of a quizzer’s response according to the translation on the quizzer’s registration, not the source translation of the query.
 Should word order differ between the source translation of the query and the translation on the quizzer’s registration, the QM will determine the position in the material content of the translation on the quizzer’s registration that corresponds to the position following the last word the QM at least partially uttered in the source translation.
 The QM will rule on a quizzer’s response as if the QM had read from the translation on the quizzer’s registration and stopped at this position.
+Should there be any punctuation differences between translations, the QM will use the punctuation from the translation on the quizzer’s registration to render a ruling.

 #### 2.5.1.
 Context